sefaburakokcu/sefaburakokcu.github.io/pages/about.md

 <br>Hi, I am **{{ site.author.name }}** :wave:,<br>

-I'm currently working as a Deep Learning Engineer who designs algorithms for Computer Vision problems.
-In addition, I've completed Master of Science in Cognitive Science Department at [Orta Doğu Teknik Üniversitesi(ODTÜ)](https://www.metu.edu.tr/) recently.
+I am currently working as a Deep Learning Engineer with a strong background in developing efficient Deep Learning-based algorithms to tackle complex computer vision problems.
+In addition, I hold a Master's degree in Cognitive Science with a focus on Multitask Learning (MTL) and Continual Learning (CL).
+I am deeply passionate about the field of Artificial Intelligence and Large Language Models (LLMs).

-I love learning new things and sharing them with others.
-That is why I started a blog.
-I am improving myself in Deep Learning and Software Engineering, I will share my experience here.
-Also, I will add some tutorials and projects which are based on Deep Learning.
+I love learning new things and sharing them with others, which is why I started this blog.
+As I improve myself in Deep Learning and Software Engineering, I will share my experiences here.
+Additionally, I will add some tutorials and projects based on Deep Learning.

 If you have any question or want to learn about me, you can reach me on [linkedin](https://www.linkedin.com/in/sefaburakokcu/).